ds5110/project-darylel/README.md

 # DS5110 Final Project: Education ACTION Forum of Maine

 * Stakeholder: Jennifer Chace (Executive Director)
-* Contributors: James Kim and Daryle Lamoureux
+* Contributors: James Kim and Daryle Lamoureux (The Roux Institute at Northeastern University)

 ## Overview
 * Story: What are differences by county and economic region -- statewide